Catreus: Mythology

 Catreus, an ancient Cretan city mentioned by the second-century Greek geographer Pausanias, was apparently supposed by the Cretans to have been founded by Catreus.
-According to Apollodorus, Catreus' grandson Menelaus (Aerope's son) was away in Crete, presiding at Catreus' funeral, when Paris took Helen to Troy.
+According to Apollodorus, Catreus's grandson Menelaus (Aerope's son) was away in Crete, presiding at Catreus's funeral, when Paris took Helen to Troy.

 Parallel story

 The story of Catreus shares similarities with stories told about Aleus, king of Tegea.
-In these stories, Aleus received an oracle that his grandson would kill Aleus' sons, so Aleus took measures to keep his daughter Auge a virgin, nevertheless Auge became pregnant (by Heracles) and Aleus (as did Catreus) gives his daughter to Nauplius, to be drowned but instead Nauplius sold her to the Mysian king Tethras, who adopts her son Telephus, as his heir.
+In these stories, Aleus received an oracle that his grandson would kill Aleus's sons, so Aleus took measures to keep his daughter Auge a virgin, nevertheless Auge became pregnant (by Heracles) and Aleus (as did Catreus) gives his daughter to Nauplius, to be drowned but instead Nauplius sold her to the Mysian king Tethras, who adopts her son Telephus, as his heir.
 As an adult Telephus returns to Tegea and unknowingly kills his uncles.